 How To Get Rid Of Sulfur Burps

 You might be able to get rid of sulfur burps by making a few minor changes in your diet.
-Here are a few ingredients that you can incorporate into your diet to help reduce sulfur burps.
+Here are a few ingredients that you can incorporate into your diet as home remedies to reduce sulfur burps.

 - Drinking Herbal Teas